Opposite of ABSTRACT – 35 Antonyms With Sentence Examples

 Observable The concept was too abstract to see in action.
 She wanted something more observable.

-READ: Opposite of APPRECIATION - 35 Antonyms With Sentence Examples
+READ: Opposite of ALLIES - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of ABSTRACT